 Citizen Advisory Committee Vision Report

 The Wilburton Commercial Area visioning process was guided by a Council-appointed citizen advisory committee (CAC).
 The committee was charged with studying the land use, transportation and urban design elements for the study area.
-On July 2, 2018, the CAC transmitted their final report with corrections to the City Council.
-It includes a series of recommendations for council consideration.
-Staff is planning to return to the council for formal direction on next steps.
+On July 2, 2018, the CAC transmitted their final report, the Wilburton Commercial Area Study, with corrections to the City Council.
+It included a series of recommendations for council consideration.

 Project Status and Timeline